-Ask your parents for your social security number.
+- Ask your parents for your social security number.
 You will need it for various applications very soon.
 If you do not have a social security number you should obtain one as soon as possible.
-If you are a registered alien, your alien registration number will be used in place of a social security number.
-Write your social security number or your alien registration number here
+If you are a permanent resident with a green card (1-551), your registration number will be used in place of a social security number. - ➤ Create a digital folder (Google).

-- ➤ Obtain some file folders.
 Label one of the folders "Junior Year College Planning Calendar" and place this calendar in the folder for future reference.
-Make a habit of placing the materials you receive into the file quickly so that you will be able to retrieve them as needed. - ➤ Register in Guidance West for the PSAT's, which is administered at Huntington High School in October.
-Be sure to review the PSAT Bulletin, which will be distributed to you when you register. - Students with disabilities should have already met with their guidance counselor to obtain information on how to be approved for SSD accommodations on College Board exams.
+Make a habit of saving the materials you receive into the file quickly so that you will be able to retrieve them as needed. - > School counselors will visit eleventh grade English classes to disseminate the PSAT Bulletin, which consists of important information regarding the PSAT's that students will take during the month of October. - ➤ Students with disabilities should have already met with their school counselor to obtain information on how to be approved for SSD accommodations on College Board exams.
 Such exams include the PSAT, SAT, and Advanced Placement.
-If you have not yet completed the Services for Students with Disabilities (SSD) Form (requesting authorization to use testing modifications), see your counselor immediately! - Check with the College Office to see which colleges are visiting our school as part of the Mini College Fair Program.
-These fairs enable you to learn more about colleges, obtain literature, and place your name on a mailing list.
-Students will also be able to become more familiar with the vocabulary of college admissions and post secondary study.
-The College Office also posts information about evening and weekend college presentations in our region through the Friday Flyer. - In order to receive testing modifications for the ACT, a special testing request form must be submitted.
-Please note, the ACT registration and special accommodation applications are required at least six weeks before the ACT deadline. - Inform your guidance counselor immediately if you plan on playing sports at the postsecondary level and if so, please pick up your copy of the Student-Athlete Handbook.
-Students will also need to file with the National Collegiate Athletic Association (NCAA) at the end of the eleventh grade year (July).
+If you have not yet signed the Services for Students with Disabilities (SSD) approval form (requesting authorization to use testing modifications), see your counselor immediately! - ➤ Check with the College Office and Naviance to see which colleges are "visiting" our school as part of the virtual College Fair Program and information sessions held virtually with each institution.
+These fairs and college information sessions enable you to learn more about the schools, obtain literature, and place your name on a mailing list.
+Students will also be able to become more familiar with the vocabulary of college admissions and post-secondary study.
+The College Office also posts information about evening and weekend college presentations in our region through the Friday Flyer. - ➤ In order to receive testing modifications for the ACT, a special testing request form must be submitted.
+Please note, the ACT registration and special accommodation applications are required at least six weeks before each ACT exam deadline. - Inform your counselor immediately if you plan on playing sports at the postsecondary level.
+Students will also need to file with the National Collegiate Athletic Association (NCAA) at the end of the eleventh grade year.

-OCTOBER
+OCTOBER/NOVEMBER

 - ➤ Take the PSAT.
-It's only offered once a year, so don't miss your one-time opportunity to be eligible for the National Merit Scholarship Qualifying Test (NMSQT). - Continue to visit with college representatives as often as possible.

-Attend the Eleventh Grade Student and Parent Guidance Night in the fall.
+It's only offered once a year, so don't miss your one-time. opportunity to be eligible for the National Merit Scholarship Qualifying Test (NMSQT). - > Continue to visit with college representatives as often as possible. - Attend the Eleventh Grade Student and Parent Guidance Night in the fall. - Attend Financial Aid Night.